FlowFuse/website/src/blog/2024/08/using-lwm2m-with-node-red.md

 ### Prerequisites

 - **node-red-contrib-lwm2m:** Install the LwM2M contribution node via the Palette Manager in Node-RED.
 - **LwM2M Server:** Ensure you have a running OMA LwM2M server available and have its configuration details on hand.
 For more information, refer to [Eclipse Leshan](https://eclipse.dev/leshan/).
-In this guide, we'll use the public server Eclipse provided, which is specifically designed for testing and learning purposes.

-*Note: The Leshan Sandbox Server is public, meaning it is accessible to everyone without authentication.
-We recommend using the sandbox server with caution.
-Alternatively, you can use the Wakaama server or set up the Leshan server on your localhost for a more secure environment.*

 ### Configuring LwM2M Node